Small Intestine Diagram

 • The last part.

-Layers Of Small Intestine
+Layers of the Small Intestine (Diagram Explanation)

 The layers of the small intestine are divided into: